Fox-ML-infrastructure/Fox-v1-infra/DUAL_LICENSE.md

 **IMPORTANT RESTRICTIONS:**
 - **NO COMMERCIAL USE:** The AGPL-3.0 version may NOT be used for any Commercial Use (as defined in `COMMERCIAL_LICENSE.md` Section 1), including but not limited to: business operations, trading, investment decisions, client services, freelance work, consulting, or any revenue-generating activity.
 Commercial Use of the AGPL-3.0 version is a violation of the license terms and may result in copyright infringement claims.
 - **NO BUSINESS CONTEXT:** The AGPL-3.0 version may NOT be used within any business, organization, or commercial entity, even for "research" or "experimental" purposes.
+- **NO MIXED USE:** You may not combine AGPL-3.0 copies with Commercial Use or use both licenses simultaneously within the same organization without a commercial agreement.
+If any part of your organization uses the Software for Commercial Use, all use within that organization requires a commercial license.
 - **RETROACTIVE PAYMENT:** If you have used the Software commercially under AGPL-3.0, you must immediately obtain a commercial license and may be required to pay retroactive licensing fees.

 **Note:** Academic research conducted for, funded by, sponsored by, or integrated into a commercial organization requires a commercial license.
 See `LEGAL/SUBSCRIPTIONS.md` for the complete definition of "non-commercial academic or personal research use."